contentful/field-editors/CONTRIBUTING.md

 To add another package create a new directory in the `packages` folder.
 Since we are using Lerna all package scripts are available from the root by running `lerna run <script_name>`.

 ## Quality & Code Style

+### Commit messages

+All commit messages should meet the [conventional commit format](https://github.com/conventional-changelog/commitlint).
+The easiest way is to use `yarn cm` command which launches commit message wizard.

 ### Code formatting